Karolyi Ranch: National Team camps

-National Team camps for the women's artistic program were held once a month at the ranch, attended by members of the women's national team and current elite gymnasts that the selectors considered good enough to attend.
-Different training models had been tried in the past but had been unsuccessful.
+National Team camps for the women's artistic program were held once a month at the ranch, attended by members of the women's national team and selected elite gymnasts.
+Other training models had been tried in the past but had been unsuccessful.
 Based on the former Soviet model, gymnasts used to live at national training centers.
 Later, they trained with local coaches closer to home and came together every four years to train as a national team.
 In 1999, USA Gymnastics settled on a "hybrid" approach combining these two training methods: Gymnasts trained with local coaches, but each month they and their coaches attended a four-day camp with Márta Károlyi.

 After the poor performance of the United States Olympic Team at the 2000 Sydney Olympics, the method of selecting athletes for competitions was also changed.
-In the past the six gymnasts with the top scores at the Olympic Trials went on to compete in the Olympics, but after 2000 the team was picked by Károlyi after a five-day training camp at the ranch.
+In the past, the six gymnasts with the top scores at the Olympic Trials went on to compete in the Olympics, but after 2000, the team was picked by Károlyi after a five-day training camp at the ranch.
 Kelli Hill, who coached Olympians Dominique Dawes and Elise Ray, spoke in favor of maintaining the old ranking system.